 However, you may be able to stop burping baby at night a few weeks earlier, due to the slower, less gassy nature of night feeds.

-Don’t fret if your baby doesn’t burp before falling asleep, just do your best to burp them while sleeping
+Don’t fret if your baby doesn’t burp before falling asleep, try burp them while sleeping

 Your newborn may be just fine if she doesn’t burp before sleeping, particularly if you’re breastfeeding and your baby isn’t that gassy, so panic not.
 But if you can burp your sleeping baby, this could help avoid baby waking early or being uncomfortable due to gas.
 Just give it a go, you’ve got nothing to lose.